needle-mirror/com.unity.xr.arsubsystems/Documentation~/index.md

 ## Using AR Subsystems

 All subsystems have the same lifecycle: they can be created, started, stopped, and destroyed.
 Each subsystem has a corresponding `SubsystemDescriptor`, which describes the capabilities of a particular provider.
 Use the `SubsystemManager` to enumerate the available subsystems of a particular type.
-Once you have a valid subsystem descriptor, you can `Create()` the subsystem.
+When you have a valid subsystem descriptor, you can `Create()` the subsystem.
 This is the only way to construct a valid subsystem.

-### Example: Picking a plane subsystem
+### Example: picking a plane subsystem

 This example iterates through all the `XRPlaneSubsystemDescriptor`s to look for one which supports a particular feature, then creates it.
 You can only have one subsystem per platform.